johnymontana/local-ai-setup/docs/reference.md

   use with `vulkaninfo --summary`, then reboot after a first driver install.

 ## Optional GTT expansion

+> [!IMPORTANT]
+> This is an optional, measured tuning step.
+The Everyday baseline does not
+> require it, and a larger GPU-addressable limit still needs room for the OS,
+> desktop, KV cache, and runtime allocations.

 Do not run this during the baseline install.
 If the senior model or Q8 plus a large context cannot fully offload after measurement: